Depreciated Cost

 Buildings, furniture, office equipment, machinery, and other fixed assets are examples of the same.
 The sole exception is land, which cannot be depreciated since its value increases with time.

-Revenues are recorded with their corresponding costs in the accounting period when the asset is in use, this is required under the matching principle.
-This makes it easier to acquire a clearer view of the revenue generation transaction.
+Revenues are recorded with their corresponding costs in the accounting period when the asset is in use; this is required under the matching principle.
+This helps to acquire a clearer view of the revenue generation transaction.

-The fixed asset's value minus all the depreciation that has been recorded against it is called depreciated cost.
-In a larger economic sense, is the total amount of capital that is "used up" in a certain period.
+The value of a fixed asset minus all the depreciation recorded against it is called its depreciated cost.
+In a larger economic sense, this is the total amount of capital that is "used up" in a certain period.

 It may be used to look for patterns in a company's capital investment and how aggressive its accounting techniques are, as measured by how precisely depreciation is calculated.